1997 Minnesota Twins season

-The 1997 Minnesota Twins will not be remembered as the strongest team the Twins ever fielded.
+The 1997 Minnesota Twins season was the 37th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 16th season at Hubert H. Humphrey Metrodome and the 97th overall in the American League.

 Manager Tom Kelly's team consisted of a few solid players, but mainly past-their-prime veterans and never-to-be-established prospects.
 One of the few bright spots was pitcher Brad Radke's breakout season, in which he won 20 games, at one point had 12 consecutive victories, tying a record Scott Erickson set in 1991.
 The team finished with a 68–94 record, good enough for fourth place in what proved to be the league's weakest division that season.
 The Cleveland Indians, who won the division that year, made it all the way to the World Series, but lost in seven games to the Florida Marlins.